Shopping Safely Online

 settings for software that connects to the Internet.
 Apply the highest level of

-• Do business with reputable vendors – Before providing any personal or financial
+security available that still gives you the functionality you need. - Do business with reputable vendors – Before providing any personal or financial

 information, make sure that you are interacting with a reputable, established